JasonDictos/CustodyCalendar-Server/README.md

+NOTE: This project was an idea I had that I never quite finished, its here for posterity.

 # [Custody Calendar Server]

 This project is the back end code that runs to support the custody calendar system.
 It is comprised of two api endpoints: